andrianalazana/skill-GoogleCalendar/README.md

 ## Requirements
 - Have a Google account with Google Calendar enabled.
 - Create your Google Cloud project.
-Follow the steps you will se [here](https://developers.google.com/workspace/guides/create-project)
+Follow the steps you will see [here](https://developers.google.com/workspace/guides/create-project)
-- [Enable the API](https://console.cloud.google.com/flows/enableapi?apiid=calendar-json.googleapis.com) on your Google Cloud projecte.
+- [Enable the API](https://console.cloud.google.com/flows/enableapi?apiid=calendar-json.googleapis.com) on your Google Cloud project.
 - Configure the OAuth consent screen:
     1. In the Google Cloud console, go to Menu menu > APIs & Services > [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent).
     2. For User type select Internal, then click Create.